xpgram/advance-wars/src/00 - Todo List.md

   MapCursor, MenuWindow, TrackCar (probably), etc. define in their constructors their z-order place.
 This makes changes widespread and difficult to manage; these settings should be consolidated or somehow automatic.

 - [ ] The cursor-control settings (such as trigger-movement frequency) used by MapCursor and ListMenu are similar but defined separately.
 Perhaps these details should have elevated scope?

+CO Unit Effects:
+- Make CO units more interesting.
+- Vary unit-type choices (I mean, hopefully; I dunno).
+- Another vector to balance COs over.

+Mechanics:
+- CO Zones give a base +10/10 to all units.
+- CO Zones expand on every 6 segments.
+- CO Power expands the CO Zone to the whole map, and has a special effect.
+- CO Unit Effect is a special effect only for the commanding unit.
+This is introduced to hopefully include a little variancy in the CO unit choices.
+Maybe Gage is best on an indirect?
+Maybe Will on a 4-Movement Infantry is useful early on?

+  Will
+COP  +2 Movement to Direct Ground forces.
+COZ  2Z. +20 ATK to Direct Ground forces.
+CUE  +1 Movement if Direct Ground unit.

+  Brenner
+COP  +3 HP to all forces.
+COZ  3Z. +20 DEF to all forces.
+CUE  +1 HP per turn on turn start.

+  Lin
+COP  Rainy weather. +2 Vision to all forces.
+See into hidden tiles.
+COZ  1Z. +20 ATK/DEF to all forces.
+CUE  +2 Vision.
+  Creating FoW allows her bonuses to be useful anywhere.
+I wonder if her aggressive (1Z) meter-build style jives with that, though.

+  Isabella  —  Inexperienced; latent clone power?
+COP  +2 Movement, +2 Range to all forces.
+(Yeesh.
+Overpowered.)
+COZ  2Z.
+CUE
+  I want to ++Luck, but how.
+And also why.

+  Gage  —  Cool, calculated sniper.
+COP  +2 Range to all indirect forces.
+COZ  2Z. +10 ATK to all Indirect forces.
+CUE  +1 Range?
+Is this too boring?

+  Tasha  —  Fiery commander; rules from the skies.
+COP  +2 Movement to all Air forces.
+COZ  1Z. +30 ATK, +10 DEF to all Air forces.
+CUE

+  Forsythe  —  Would never sink subs because ambushes are dishonorable.
+COP  None.
+COZ  5Z.
+No bar.
+CUE  I wanted to invert, but.
+He only +10.

+  Waylon
+  Coward, pretends to be invincible.
+COP  +270 DEF to all Air forces.
+COZ  2Z. +20 ATK, +30 DEF to all Air forces.
+CUE

+  Greyfield
+COP  Replenish all resources.
+COZ  3Z. +40 DEF to all Naval, Copter and Seaplanes.
+CUE
+  I want to give him Snow, like uh... what's his name.
+  +Resources is just meeehh without something to make them matter.

+  Penny
+COP  Random weather for 3 days.
+COZ  3Z.
+All forces are immune to weather effects.
+(Only in COZ?)
+CUE
+  Penny always felt like an after thought.
+  I'm gonna give her Sandstorm, because Caulder's industry be ruinous.
+  I guess maybe she should change the map to Wasteland then.
+  ...
+  What effect would Wasteland have?
+  I'll have to think about it.
+  Sandstorm + immunity to Sandstorm is kinda like +270 DEF.
+They're not functionally different.
+I guess her weather lasts longer.
+Hm.

+  Tabitha
+COP  5-Diamond meteor attack (6HP).
+COZ  0Z. +50 ATK/DEF.
+CUE  None.
+0Z is the same thing.
+  I think 8 HP damage is extreme.
+Maybe... that's fine.
+I dunno.
+6 seems okay to me.
+She got a double-silo, basically.
+Silos have the same AoE, so really.
+  Also, maybe her zone shouldn't grow?
+  She has a *big* boost, and her power, especially if I've nerfed it, doesn't really justify the massive opportunity cost of going back to 0Z.
+  Maybe the opp cost is fine actually.
+I might bring it back to 8 HP.
+  I feel the player should get... well... the player should get to pick where the missile drops, but maybe they should do 6 HP then.
+The challenge is to make her more useful, not to buff her.
+  Ooooh, I forgot that COPs also expand the COZ to the whole field for a turn.
+  6 HP damage, and all units have 160/160?
+That kinda crazy.

+  Caulder
+COP  None.
+COZ  3Z. +50 ATK/DEF to all forces.  +5 HP every day, all units. (wtf) CUE
+  So.
+We gotta nerf him.
+But we gotta retain the spirit of the dogged persuit of unmitigated, raw power.
+But from a science angle.
+I want Sturm back, too, so we gotta differentiate.

+  Sturm
+COP  5-Diamond meteor attack (8HP).
+(Units travel unmitigated?)
+COZ  2Z.
+CUE  ?